The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 A welcome email series is an email marketing sequence someone automatically gets right when they first sign up for your email list.

 Any email marketing software worth its Salt n Pepa will let you create a welcome autoresponder, even if it doesn’t have lots of fancy automation tools.
 Even free tools often let you set up one account-wide welcome sequence.
-Personally, I use ConvertKit, but I’ll get more into that later.
+Personally, I use ConvertKit, but I’ll get more into the details of that that later.

 A welcome series is simple.